Poulbi/compenhance/computerenhance.md

 - sometimes there is a limit on how instructions can be sent

-# Unrolling
+## Unrolling
 - most compilers can unroll the loop for you
   - clang can screw this up

-# Why *minimum* adds per cycle
+## Why *minimum* adds per cycle
 - thinking about "opportunities"
-- mean, median will not find out the average
+- mean & median will not converge to the actual cycle count the CPU can do them.
-- + fastest you can show what you are pointing to
-  - mean + fastest
-- analyzing the behaviour of the hardware
+- *fastest* will get to the actual adds/cycle the CPU can do
-- *stars need to align*
-- when using fastest you converge to the analysis
-- *educational*
-- mean and medium or for "mixtures"
-  - used together for fastest when optimizing
+- median & mean gives you typical behavior

 Assembly -> Micro-OPs -> CPU